Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around rate expectations, it can genuinely reprice Financials ETF.
+If a headline materially changes expectations around improving rate expectations, it can genuinely reprice Financials ETF.

-If a headline materially changes expectations around bank earnings quality, it can genuinely reprice Financials ETF.
+If a headline materially changes expectations around constructive bank earnings quality, it can genuinely reprice Financials ETF.

-If a headline materially changes expectations around financial-sector sentiment, it can genuinely reprice Financials ETF.
+If a headline materially changes expectations around cleaner follow-through in price action, it can genuinely reprice Financials ETF.

 Headlines that are often noise